mauriziopaul/intro-to-R/_posts/2016-07-05-Lesson-04-apply.md

 `apply` performs a function over the margins (dimensions) of a matrix.
 It takes three arguments: a matrix, the margin to operate on, and the function.

 Rows are dimension 1, columns are dimension 2.
-You may even have a multi-dimensional matrix
+You may even have a multi-dimensional matrix, in which you can apply a function in dimensions larger than 2.

 Let's create a matrix and use `apply` to get the sums of each row.